Skip to content

 Pitfall 3: Implicit Conversion Traps

-The implicit conversion from std::string to string_view is one-way and easy.
-This is great—it allows you to seamlessly pass a string to a function accepting a string_view.
-But the reverse conversion requires explicit action, and sometimes the "implicit" nature itself is a trap.
+The implicit conversion from std::string to std::string_view is one-way and easy.
+This is good—it allows you to seamlessly pass a std::string to a function accepting std::string_view.
+But the reverse conversion requires explicit operations, and sometimes "implicit" itself is a trap.

 string to string_view: Too easy